 Certain ailments like parasites lurking in the digestive track, can be very difficult to account for, especially in well-fed healthy weight dragons who get plenty to eat.

-However, if a dragon begins brumating WITH parasites in their digestive system, the parasites will begin to eat the dragon’s fat stores and can lead to them losing a scary amount of weight.
+If a bearded dragon begins brumating WITH parasites in their digestive system, the parasites will begin to eat the dragon’s fat stores and can lead to them losing a scary amount of weight.

 If you want, you can even increase the light time little by little as you anticipate them coming out of brumation.